dhrubojoutidas/git_workshop4_prac/README.md

 - Create and switch to a new branch: `git checkout -b change_symbols`
 - #Edit Maze.py
 - `git add .`
-- git commit -m "Change symbols in text"
+-` git commit -m "Change symbols in text"`
 - push the new B to the remote : `git push -u origin change_symbols` ✔️ The remote repository now has a new branch created by Developer 1.